Punta Gorda? Can you really live in Punta Gorda?

 A place with restaurants, waterside shopping, and apartments with a view, a marina, and entertainment for the whole family was in their mind.
 They called it „Fishermen’s Village,” and today it is still „the” attraction in Punta Gorda.
 Built on a New England Fishing Village theme, the second largest tourist attraction in Southwest Florida is constantly remodeling, improving, and attracting people.

 Charter boats are departing from the harbor.
 You can go out on a short sunset tour, or you can go out on a variety of day trips.
-The skippers will take you on cruises up the river, or to those little keys located in Charlotte Harbor.
+The skippers will take you on cruises up the river, or to those little islands in Charlotte Harbor.
 On one small island, called Cabbage Key, sits a unique little restaurant.
-One of those charter boats gets you to that little island in the sun ..and maybe even back.
+One of those charter boats will get you to that little island in the sun ..and maybe even back.
 Try it out.

-An Event that Shaped the City forever – “Charley.”
+An Event that Shaped the City of Punta Gorda forever – “Charley.”